akshayaa-403/akshayaa-403/README.md

 I'm a passionate developer who loves transforming complex data into actionable insights and elegant user experiences.
 With a strong foundation in machine learning, data engineering, and full-stack development, I build solutions that are both intelligent and user-friendly.

+As a Software Engineer with AI specialist experience, I've delivered a lead scoring system that increased sales team efficiency and raised conversion rates by 15%.
+I build CRM dashboards, LLM pipelines, and web scrapers using Python, SQL, and modern web technologies — turning messy data into clear insights that drive business decisions.

 ## Featured Projects